timmorey/ember-font-awesome/README.md

 ## Options

 The [Font Awesome examples](http://fortawesome.github.io/Font-Awesome/examples/) illustrate the various options and their effects.
-It should be obvious how these options map to `fa-icon` options.
+It should be obvious how these options map to their `fa-icon` counterparts.

-Different icon sizes:
+### Different icon sizes

 ```
 {{fa-icon "star"}}